natalieagus/50002/docs/Software/j_assemblersandcompilers.md

 >    - Practice translating high-level language constructs, such as variable declarations, arrays, conditionals, and loops, into Beta machine language.
 >    - Assess the strategies for optimizing the translation process to reduce instruction count and memory operations.
 >
 > These objectives aim to equip us with a deep understanding of how software abstraction layers work to simplify programming and enhance the usability of computing systems.
-Students will gain practical skills in using assemblers and understanding the transformation of high-level constructs into executable machine code.
+We will gain practical skills in using assemblers and understanding the transformation of high-level constructs into executable machine code.

 ## [Overview](https://www.youtube.com/watch?v=Hhq3RhZcngQ&t=49s)
 The goal of this chapter is to help us understand how to improve the programmability of the $$\beta$$ (or any ISA in general).
 The $$\beta$$ machine language is encoded into 32-bit instructions each.